How to calculate Loch Ness population based on predator-to-prey ratios

 Based on this, you could have three generations of Nessies, if they breed siblings to siblings, and sustain the population.
 Not pretty, but enough to keep a small line of them going.
 Alternatively, two breeding pairs with a single live offspring each would account for six total Nessies.

-However, if Nessie is warm blooded, she'll eat about 5-10% of her body weight per day (comparable to dolphins).
+However, if Nessie is warm-blooded, she'll eat about 5-10% of her body weight per day (a rate comparable to dolphins).
 If we take the average of those two values, 7.5%, the new population maximum becomes:

 Weight: estimated 2,500 pounds.